open-mmlab/mmtracking/docs/en/migration.md

 ### data pipeline

-1. Most of the transforms on the image sequeces in the 0.xx versions of MMTracking are refactored.
+1. Most of the transforms on the image sequences in the 0.xx versions of MMTracking are refactored.
 In the 1.xx versions of MMTracking, for the image sequences, we use `TransformBroadcaster` to wrap the transformes of single image.

-Some tranformers on the images sequeces are reverved, such as `SeqCropLikeStark`, since `TransformBroadcaster` doesn't support setting different arguments respectively for each image in the sequece.
+Some tranformers on the images sequences are reserved, such as `SeqCropLikeStark`, since `TransformBroadcaster` doesn't support setting different arguments respectively for each image in the sequence.

 2. We pack the `VideoCollect`, `ConcatSameTypeFrames` and `SeqDefaultFormatBundle` in the old  MMTracking into `PackTrackInputs` in the latest MMTracking.

-3. The normalizaion in the pipeline in the old MMTracking is removed and this operation is implemened in the model forward.
+3. The normalizaion in the pipeline in the old MMTracking is removed and this operation is implemented in the model forward.

 ### data sampler